Legal Representation For Injured Victims Of Truck Accidents In Atlanta, Georgia

-Tractor-trailers weigh more than 20 times than a small passenger car.
+Tractor-trailers weigh more than 20 times a small passenger car.
 The weight difference is what causes so much damage when an accident occurs.
-If you or someone you care about has been injured in an accident with these 18-wheelers, a qualified Atlanta truck accident attorney can help you pursue a case if the truck drivers was at fault for the wreck.
-A sudden turn, especially with a high speed can cause truck rollover accidents.
+If you or someone you care about has been injured in an accident with an 18-wheeler, a qualified Atlanta truck accident attorney can help you pursue a case if the truck driver was at fault for the wreck.
+A sudden turn, especially at a high speed, can cause a truck rollover accident with devastating consequences.

-While Singleton Law Firm generally doesn’t advise waiting around, any Atlanta truck accident attorney will tell you that after a few months, things can get complicated.
-Any records such as the driver’s log may be destroyed after six months, and building a case without them can be difficult.
-An experienced attorney can also help by pursuing Atlanta truck accidents reports from local law enforcement.
+Timing in a truck accident case is crucial.
+After only a few months, your case can get complicated.
+Important records, such as the driver’s log, may be destroyed after six months, and building a case without these records can be difficult.
+An experienced truck accident attorney can help preserve these important records and also can help by obtaining other records vital to your case like reports from local law enforcement who investigated the accident.

 Here are just a few outstanding cases we have won

 Auto V. Commercial truck

 Commercial Truck Accidents are Often Devastating and Catastrophic